-If you’ve read Meet the Bimblers you’ll know I’ve got a bee in my bonnet about Bridget missing out.
-You’ll also know I’m on a mission to create a life we can both participate in.
-One without barriers or at least where the barriers can be overcome.
-One way of doing that is participating in wheelchair friendly walks.
+If you’ve read Meet the Bimblers, you’ll know I’ve got a bee in my bonnet about Bridget missing out.
+You’ll also know I’m on a mission to create a life we can both participate in without barriers or at least where the obstacles can be overcome.
+One way of doing that is participating in accessible walks.

-Prior to becoming a full-time carer I was walking Britain’s coastal path, all of it!
+Before becoming a full-time carer, I was walking Britain’s coastal path, all of it!
 In effect, I had this crazy plan to walk over 5000 miles around the whole coastline of Britain.
-But, it pains me to say that’s not going to happen now because there’s no way I can push Bridget over some of the terrains.
+But it pains me to say that’s not going to happen now because there’s no way I can push Bridget over some of the terrains.

-Accepting defeat, I’ve got another plan, one which allows me to walk reasonable distances, but is also suitable for pushing a wheelchair.
+Accepting defeat, I’ve got another plan that allows me to walk reasonable distances but is also suitable for pushing a wheelchair.

 Wheelchair Friendly Walks

-Whether you’re self-propelling or getting pushed why should you miss out on some fantastic walks?
+Whether self-propelling or getting pushed, why should you miss out on some fantastic walks?

-The truth is there’s hundreds if not thousands of accessible routes, some are purpose built others are just there.
+There are hundreds if not thousands of accessible routes.
+Some are purpose-built others are just there.

 Where are they?